Nevada County Reads

 About the program:

-The Nevada County Community Library and the Nevada County Superintendent of Schools presents Nevada County Reads annually.
+The Nevada County Library and the Nevada County Superintendent of Schools presents Nevada County Reads annually.
 The project, developed in 2005, is designed to deepen engagement in literature through reading and discussion.
 Everyone in the community can participate: read a book, share perspectives, attend a program, engage on social media and build a stronger community together.
 Nevada County Reads is funded in part by the Friends of the Nevada County Library.

 Previous Year's Selections